-Thermal runaway is the rapid uncontrolled increase in temperature, when the rate of internal heat generation exceeds the rate at which the heat can be expelled.
+Thermal runaway is the rapid uncontrolled increase in temperature when the rate of internal heat generation exceeds the rate at which the heat can be expelled.
 The cells in a battery pack are generally close to one another, and if thermal runaway is not detected, damage to the battery as well as equipment nearby can occur, as well as system failure and service disruption.
-Thermal runaway in one cell can start a chain reaction that spreads to surrounding cells increasing damage.
+Battery thermal runaway in one cell can start a chain reaction that spreads to surrounding cells increasing damage.

 Thermal runaway occurs most frequently in valve regulated lead acid batteries, but it can also happen in VLA batteries.
 Thermal runaway is not a “sudden occurrence” as it may seem.
 There are a few warning signs which include an increase in cell temperature and an increase in charge current.
 The factors involved in creation of thermal runaway include: